Madhuramakrishna/TechDocuments/XCode/Readme.md

 ##  Istio
 Istio is an open source service mesh platform that provides a way to control how microservices share data with one another.
 It includes APIs that let Istio integrate into any logging platform, telemetry, or policy system.
 Istio is designed to run in a variety of environments: on-premise, cloud-hosted, in Kubernetes containers, in services running on virtual machines, and more.

 Istio’s architecture is divided into the data plane and the control plane.
 In the data plane, Istio support is added to a service by deploying a sidecar proxy within your environment.
 This sidecar proxy sits alongside a microservice and routes requests to and from other proxies.
 Together, these proxies form a mesh network that intercepts network communication between microservices.
 The control plane manages and configures proxies to route traffic.
 The control plane also configures components to enforce policies and collect telemetry.
-[ReadMore][df1]
+[ReadMore][istio]

 ## Java UUID Generator (JUG)